jwplayer/ihop/README.md

-# IHOP: *The <iframe> Hopping Library*
+# IHop: *The <iframe> Hopping Library*

-IHOP is a utility to allow for objects from one iframe context to be usable from many connected contexts.
+IHop is a utility to allow for objects from one iframe context to be usable from many connected contexts.

-The term i-frame hopping refers that each participant in the "network" (tree, really) of window objects only communicates with it's immediate parent and children.
-Sending messages to window contexts beyond the immediate family must be repeated by intermediate nodes (hopping).
+The term i-frame hopping refers to the fact that each participant in the "network" (tree, really) of window objects only communicates only with it's immediate parent and children.
+Sending messages to window contexts beyond the immediate family must be done by routing through each intermediate node(s) (ie. hopping).

-At its core, IHOP is three things:
+At its core, IHop is three things:
-1. A featureful proxy engine that can generate proxies for complex objects (even DOM elements)
+1. A featureful proxy engine that can generate proxies for complex objects (even DOM elements!)
 2. A network-agnostic routing fabric designed for hierarchical topologies
 3. a globally-coherent state built on top of the routing fabric

 ## Usage

-Step1 - Include ihop on your page
+Step1 - Include IHop on your page
 ````html
 <script type="text/javascript" src="ihop.min.js"></script>
 ````